Bill Lovett: Rise to prominence

-Lovett was labeled by the media as the new "leader" of the White Hand Gang after he took control of the waterfront rackets upon the killing of Dinny Meehan, who was shot while sleeping at his home with his wife at his side on the afternoon of the 31st of March, 1920 (the press lumped both Lovett's and Meehan's gang together).
+Lovett was labeled by the media as the new "leader" of the White Hand Gang after he took control of the waterfront rackets upon the killing of Dinny Meehan, who was shot while sleeping at his home with his wife at his side on the afternoon of 31 March, 1920 (the press lumped both Lovett's and Meehan's gang together).
 While Italian gangster Frankie Yale is long thought to have arranged the murder, Meehan's killers casually entered his apartment in broad daylight, even stopping to chat with his young son, something rival Italian mobsters were unlikely to have done.
 Police at the time, in fact, believed that Meehan was probably killed by his arch-rival, Bill Lovett.

 Despite being well-educated and articulate, Wild Bill was a temperamental alcoholic who made even his own men nervous (he shot one of them for pulling a cat's tail; Lovett loved animals and couldn't stand to see them suffer).
 Rather than move his gang into the new business of bootlegging, Lovett's main income came from dockside extortion, burglary, and other crimes.
-Although Bill is long thought by urban legend to have fought a desperate gang war with Italian mobster Frankie Yale, the greatest threat to Lovett's power was from rival Irish gangsters who wanted a bigger piece of the waterfront action.
-Bill was suspected by police of killing Samuel DeAngelo in September 1919 and Dan Gillen in September 1920; in both cases, he beat the rap.
+Although Lovett is long thought by urban legend to have fought a desperate gang war with Italian mobster Frankie Yale, the greatest threat to Lovett's power was from rival Irish gangsters who wanted a bigger piece of the waterfront action.
+Lovett was suspected by police of killing Samuel DeAngelo in September 1919 and Dan Gillen in September 1920; in both cases, he beat the rap.

 While walking after a court appearance in late 1921, a gunman darted from an alley and tried unsuccessfully to shoot Lovett.
 The alleged attacker, Meehan gangster Garry Barry, was found stabbed to death on a Brooklyn street corner not long after.
-Bill came close to death on the 3rd of January, 1923, when he was shot three times in the chest and dangerously wounded.
+Lovett came close to death on 3 January 1923, when he was shot three times in the chest and dangerously wounded.
 When police questioned him as to who shot him, Wild Bill replied, "I got mine.
 Don't ask any questions."
 Later he added, "Don't try to pump me.
 It's give and take.
 When we get it, we take it and say nothing."
 Soon after his recovery, Lovett's alleged attacker, Eddie Hughes, was found shot to death.
-Bill was suspected in the murder but never charged.
+Lovett was suspected in the murder but never charged.

-Lovett was next suspected of luring the Quilty brothers, James and Timmy, to Thomas Sand's saloon on the 3rd of May, 1923.
+Lovett was next suspected of luring the Quilty brothers, James and Timmy, to Thomas Sand's saloon on 3 May 1923.
 During the subsequent attack, Timmy Quilty was killed and James severely injured.
 A few weeks later, on May 21, Lovett mobster Frank Healy was murdered at Jay and Plymouth streets in retaliation.
 Just five days later, Healy's alleged shooter, Frank Byrne, was walking near Nassau and Gold streets with James Martin when they were ambushed.
 Byrne managed to escape but Martin was killed.
-Bill and several of his men were arrested, but no one was charged.
+Lovett and several of his men were arrested, but no one was charged.